sharedstreets/mobility-metrics/README.md

 ## Requirements

-- OSX or Linux (Support for Windows coming soon via docker)
+- OSX or Linux (docker or WSL is recommended for Windows users)
 - Node.js v11
 - Valid MDS credentials for at least one live MDS Provider API